• Study level

 Description

-In this teaching unit, a general approach to chemistry in non-aqueous solvents at high temperature will be developed through notions of chemical reactivity, physicochemical and thermochemical properties of oxides, salts or molten metals.
-Several case studies will be presented in connection with the fuel cycle or recycling chemistry.
+In this teaching unit, a general approach to high-temperature chemistry in non-aqueous solvents will be developed through notions of chemical reactivity, and the physico-chemical and thermochemical properties of oxides, salts or molten metals.
+A number of case studies will be covered, particularly in connection with the fuel cycle and recycling chemistry.

 Hourly volumes* :